-Approximately twenty percent of the College's students hold part-time jobs on campus Students fill a variety of positions in administrative offices, departmental offices, the library science laboratories, cafeteria, residence halls, and elsewhere.
+Approximately twenty percent of the College's students hold part-time jobs on campus.
+Students fill a variety of positions in administrative offices, departmental offices, the library, science laboratories, residence halls, and elsewhere.

-Job applications may be obtained from the office of Financial Aid.
+Job applications may be obtained from the office of Financial Aid, located on the third floor of Parks Hall.